Australia–India relations: Cricket relations

-Hockey
+Hockey relations

 India and Australia also have strong ties to field hockey which came to both countries with the British military.
 In India from the mid-19th century, British army regiments played the game which was subsequently picked up by their India regimental counterparts.
 The country's first hockey club was formed in Calcutta in 1885–86.
 Hockey in Australia was introduced by British naval officers in the late 19th century.
 Evidence of the first organised hockey there was the establishment of the South Australian Hockey Association in 1903.

 Teams from both countries have been among the top in the world for many years and have therefore frequently encountered each other on the hockey field.
 India dominated world hockey between 1928 and 1956, with the men's team winning six consecutive Olympic gold medals.
 The women's team won gold in 2002 Commonwealth Games, 2003 Afro-Asian Games and 2004 Asia Cup.
 Australia has found success mainly since the late 1970s, with the men's and women's teams winning gold medals at Olympic Games, World Cup, Champion's Trophy and Commonwealth Games meets.

 The first international match between the two countries and the first international match played in Australia was at Richmond Cricket Ground in 1935, when the world champion team from India beat Australia 12 goals to one.
 The visitors featured hockey supremo Dhyan Chand.

 Following the partition of India in 1947, Anglo-Indian brothers Julian, Eric, Cec, Mel and Gordon Pearce, emigrated to Australia from India.
 All five went on to become successful international players for their adopted country.

 When India faced Australia in the 1960 Rome Olympics, The great Leslie Claudius an Anglo-Indian captained India, his opposite number Kevin Carton also an Anglo Indian was the captain of the Australian national team who lost 0–1 to India.

 Expatriates

 Non-resident Indian and person of Indian origin

 India has the largest diaspora population in the world, and many live in Australia.
 Non resident Indians (NRI) and Persons of Indian Origin (PIO) maintain strong cultural and economic links with India.
-However, the Constitution of India does not allow dual citizenship, so for many expatriates taking up residency, and eventually citizenship in Australian, this has led to loss of privileges in India, such as residency rights.
-India is one of the few remaining countries that prevent dual citizenship, and there have been attempts to resolve this, through Long Term Visas and more recently a pseudo citizenship Overseas Citizenship of India (OCI) has been created that has been taken up positively, with many Australians OCIs, cricketer Shaun Tait being a famous example, who are able to take residency in India without applying for a visa.
+However, the Constitution of India does not allow dual citizenship, so for many expatriates taking up residency, and eventually citizenship in Australia, has led to loss of privileges in India, such as residency rights.
+India is one of the few remaining countries that prevent dual citizenship, and there have been attempts to resolve this, through Long Term Visas and more recently a pseudo-citizenship Overseas Citizenship of India (OCI) has been created that has been taken up positively, with many Australians OCIs, cricketer Shaun Tait being a famous example, who are able to take residency in India without applying for a visa.
 However privileges of OCI holders depends on the Government policy of the day, and there have been instances where they have been denied additional rights afforded to full Indian citizens, such as during the 2016 Indian banknote demonetisation where non-citizens, including OCIs were denied rights to bring rupee notes back into the country.